 The Pikkeling

-The city of Aalst owes its origins to the agriculture that still celebrates its harvest north of the city in the Unesco recognized Pikkeling.
-A pikkeling is a pickled garve that lies to dry on the stubble field.
-At the festival, the Faluintjes, (Aalst boroughs of Baardegem, Herdersem, Meldert and Moorsel) the agricultural life of the past has been evoked every year since 1970.
-Especially the harvest is well represented.
-It is a beautiful collection of elements of agriculture, which may or may not have been lost.
-All kinds of activities are presented in the historical farmhouses of the region.
+The city of Aalst owes its origins to agriculture, which is still celebrated to this day in the UNESCO-recognized Pikkeling, located to the north of the city.
+A "pikkeling" is a harvested bundle of crops left to dry on the stubble field.
+During the festival, the Faluintjes, which takes place in the Aalst districts of Baardegem, Herdersem, Meldert, and Moorsel, the agricultural life of the past is brought back to life each year since 1970.
+The harvest is particularly highlighted.
+It is a beautiful collection of agricultural elements, some of which may have disappeared over time.
+Various activities are presented in the historic farmhouses of the region.

-For similar authentic festivals see the website: lecavzw.be.
+For similar authentic festivals, visit the website: histories.be

 Art and literature